-Highlights on the progress on our natural capital in 2021
+Introduction Highlights on the progress on our natural capital in 2022 Sea/Water Waste Carbon emissions Climate change Outcomes of our natural capital Our actions that enhanced our outcomes

-Sea/Water

-Waste

-Carbon emissions

-Climate change

-Outcomes of our natural capital

 As a fishing company, our primary source of income is from the ocean and the harvesting, processing and sales of our product basket.
 Therefore, we ensure that we fish responsibly and that our products are safe for human consumption.